-C3G Plus will provide eligible jobseekers with a true second chance* “second chance” at accessing subsidised training aligned with local jobs.
+C3G Plus provides eligible jobseekers and those at risk of unemployment an opportunity for a true “second chance” at accessing subsidised training aligned with local jobs.

 C3G Plus eligibility